Have you ever heard of Starbucks Reserve, but aren't sure what makes it special?

 Clover

-The Clover brewer uses a full-immersion method with vacuum extraction, which makes every flavor within the beans highly defined.
+The Clover brewer employs a full-immersion method with vacuum extraction, which allows every flavor within the beans to be highly defined.

 It is the brewing method of choice for many Reserve coffee masters because it is the best way to reveal all the complexities in the rare and single-origin beans.